szabcsee/excel-in-javascript/README.md

 # Project description
+You will find pretty much everything explained in the comments of the functions.
+Unfortunately I did not have the time to finish the PHP MYSQL part eventhought the PHP server just needs to be extended and serve the Ajax calls.

+The index.php renders the index.html from the js/src/ folder where the Javascript files and UI resources live.
+The UI is an MVC Js app.
+The View renders the UI and communicates with the controller via firing events.
+There is an Event Dispatcher that contains the event object and its two functions that makes it possible to subscribe to events and fire (notify) them.
+The Controller handles the View events and then manipulates the Model accordingly.

+For more details please look into the code.

+# Project requirements
 Write a small web-based application using php+html+css+javascript+mysql which looks and behaves like a simplified version of the well known MS Excel.

   ## Requirements: